Working with Projects

 Marketeer.
 The backend is also available to

 Readers who have been granted permissions to do so.
-For more details, see the User Accounts and Permissions sections.
+For more details, see the User Accounts and Access sections.

 Accessing the Backend